Observation of a supersolid phase in a spin-orbit coupled exciton-polariton Bose-Einstein condensate at room temperature: Microcavity fabrication and characterization

-With increasing voltage (Fig.~\ref{fig:Fig_0}(c-e)), the mode 15H quits the strong RDSOC regime and approaches the exciton resonance energy $E_X=2.715$~eV from below.
-The mass of the mode is visibly increasing, indicating the strong light-matter coupling.
-The mass of this lower polariton branch (LPB) is extracted by fitting the PL with a parabola shown in black solid line.
-The mass dependence versus LPB detuning $E_{LPB}-E_X$ (controlled by voltage) is shown in Fig.~\ref{fig:Fig_0}(b).
-In order to fit this experimental dependence and extract the value of Rabi splitting $\Omega$ we write the Tavis-Cummings model taking into account the inhomogeneous broadening for excitons in MeLPPP (see Methods).
-The model includes a single photonic mode, defined by its mass and energy obtained from the Berreman method simulation, and $N$ excitons, having Gaussian distribution of their energies and each coupled to a photonic mode with the coupling strength $\hbar g=\Omega/\sqrt{N}$.
-Therefore, for each voltage, our theoretical model provides both the LPB energy and mass which we plot in Fig.~\ref{fig:Fig_0}(b).
+With increasing voltage (Fig.~\ref{fig:Fig_1}(a-c)), the mode 15H quits the strong RDSOC regime and approaches the exciton resonance energy $E_X=2.715$~eV from below.
+We see in this figure and all other samples as well, that the mass of the modes as they approach the exciton is strongly increasing, indicating strong mixing of the photon with the exciton resonance.
+The mass of this lower polariton branch (LPB) is extracted by fitting the PL with a parabola, shown by the black solid line.
+The mass dependence versus LPB detuning $E_{LPB}-E_X$ (controlled by voltage) is displayed in Fig.~\ref{fig:Fig_1}(d).
+In order to fit this experimental dependence and extract the value of Rabi splitting $\Omega$ we use a Tavis-Cummings model (see Methods) taking into account the inhomogeneous broadening for excitons in MeLPPP.
+The model includes a single photonic mode, defined by its mass and energy obtained from the Berreman method simulation (see Methods, "Photonic Mass"), and $N$ excitons, having a Gaussian distribution of their energies and each coupled to a photonic mode with the coupling strength $\hbar g=\Omega/\sqrt{N}$.
+Therefore, for each voltage, our theoretical model provides both the LPB energy and mass which we plot in Fig.~\ref{fig:Fig_1}(d).
 The extracted Rabi splitting is $\Omega=93$~meV.
-The constructed model is equivalent to the coupled oscillator model with two oscillators coupled by $\Omega$ for big exciton-photon detunings, while the behavior of the two models diverges when the detuning is reduced.
-We also extract the LPB exciton fraction of $\approx5.5\%$ at RDSOC regime (Fig.~\ref{fig:Fig_0}(c)).
-These results confirm the achievement of exciton-photon strong coupling with RDSOC.
+The constructed model is equivalent to the coupled oscillator model with two oscillators coupled by $\Omega$ for large exciton-photon detunings, while the behavior of the two models diverges when the detuning is reduced.
+We also extracted the LPB exciton fraction of $\approx5.5\%$ in the RDSOC regime (Fig.~\ref{fig:Fig_1}(a)).
+These results confirm the achievement of exciton-photon strong coupling in the presence of RDSOC at negative exciton-photon detuning.
+This feature is robust and qualitatively repeated for all samples studied in this work.
+At low detunings, an anti-crossing can be observed in a part of the samples (see Methods, "Anticrossing"), but not always, because of the cumulative inhomogeneous and temperature-induced broadening comparable with the Rabi splitting $\Omega$.
+Nevertheless, in all samples, the modes are strongly coupled exciton-photon states at negative exciton-photon detuning (see Methods).